Sometimes knitting, spinning and sewing related and sometimes not. Because that's how my life is.

 'TINK'ing back is very meditative

-just like knitting (especially in a medicated state)
+and practically just like knitting (especially in a medicated state)

 I’ve been home recuperating from surgery.
 I had lots of ambitious plans to spend my recovery time knitting and catching up on all the email and blog reading that I’m so woefully behind on, but as usual actual life events did not follow my carefully pre-scheduled plans.